genestack/sdk/docs/source/examples/connection.rst

     Preferred way to get connection via helper function.
-First thing you need to setup users. get_connection use Argparse module to get you credentials from config file.
+First thing you need to setup users. get_connection use Argparse module to get your credentials from config file.
 By default it uses credentials of default user.
     You can specify other user by adding ``-u <alias>`` to command line argument.

     **Get connection**::